alfonsof/aws-python-examples/awss3create-capi/README.md

     set AWS_SECRET_ACCESS_KEY=<your_secret_access_key>
     ```

-* You can select the bucket region changing the value of `region` variable in the code.
+* You can select the bucket region changing the value of `REGION` variable in the code.

 * Run the code.